-SMBs and their website in 2020: Where do European Small & Medium Businesses stand? – Survey
+SMBs and Their Websites in 2020: Where do European Small & Medium Businesses Stand? – Survey

 With the health crisis we are experiencing today, the importance of digitalization is constantly coming back on the table.
 Everybody talks about e-commerce, digital strategies, and everybody explains that you have to be able to reach your customers through the Internet.